lautarojgarcia177/instagram_unfollowers_list/README.md

 # Get to know the people that does not follow you back on Instagram

-## This is a non invasing method, without any risk or third party apps that you are not sure what they do on your device.
+## This is a non-invasing method, without any risk or third party apps that you are not sure what they do on your device.

 ### Steps
 1. Ask to download your instagram information in JSON format